Rio7-codes/The-Debate-Standard/README.md

 ### Responsibilities

 - Conceived the original idea for **The Debate Standard**
-- Defined the long-term product vision and objectives
-- Provided debating domain expertise
+- Provided debating domain expertise and feedback
-- Guided feature planning and product direction
+- Authors expert-written debate blogs, articles, and educational resources

 ---